 Use of the following terms in an entity name requires the written approval of the Office of Commissioner of Insurance: “insurance,” “assurance,” “surety,” “fidelity,” “reinsurance,” “reassurance,” or “indemnity.”

-Use of the following terms or any variation of the word “bank” in an entity name requires the written approval of the Department of Banking and Finance: "bank," “banc,” “banque,” “banker,” “banking company,” “banking house,” “bancorp,” “bankruptcy,” “credit union,” “savings & loan,” “trust,” or “trust company.”
+Use of the following terms or any other similar terms, and any variation of the word “bank,” in an entity name requires the written approval of the Department of Banking and Finance: "bank," “banc,” “banque,” “banker,” “banking company,” “banking house,” “bancorp,” “bankruptcy,” "bancshares," "bankshares,” “credit union,” “savings & loan,” “trust,” “trust company,” “trusted,” or “trusting.”

 Use of the following terms in an entity name requires the written approval of the Georgia Nonpublic Postsecondary Education Commission: “college” or “university.”